NathanACO/metaJAM/README.md

 Metagenomic Pipeline for ancient DNA analysis performed at the Centre for Palaeogenetics - Stockholm

 _Notes:_\
+> [!CAUTION]
-Ongoing fixes for the MMSeqs2 part - It won't work if you run it \
+> Ongoing fixes for the MMSeqs2 part - It won't work if you run it

+> [!NOTE]
-Examples of fastq.gz to train metaJAM will be added soon \
+> Examples of fastq.gz to train metaJAM will be added soon
-Further developments will include:
+> Further developments will include:
-- Addition of leeHom as an alternative choice to fastp
+> - Addition of leeHom as an alternative choice to fastp
-- Addition of parameters to define in fastp, sga, prinseq and bamdam
+> - Addition of parameters to define in fastp, sga, prinseq and bamdam
-- Different features to chose to concatenate diverse plant database or run specific databases iteratively
+> - Different features to chose to concatenate diverse plant database or run specific databases iteratively
-- Extra pipeline to mask databases will be added in the future
+> - Extra pipeline to mask databases will be added in the future

 ## How to launch it:
 sbatch -x Run_pipeline_metage.sh config_pipeline_metage.sh\